 1. Check for Outages

-This is the legit first step to take as you would never know if Instagram is not working on your Chrome browser due to an outage or is it due to a browser’s issue.
-Check out for portals like DownDetector, Is It Just Me, or Everyone or Services Down to find if there’s a server one.
-Wait if there’s one or proceed if there’s none.
+This is the legit first step to take, as you would never know if Instagram is not working on your Chrome browser due to an outage or if it is due to a browser’s issue.
+Check out portals like DownDetector, Is It Just Me, or Everyone, or Services Down to find if there’s a server one.
+Wait if there’s one, or proceed if there’s none.

 2. Clear Site Data

 If the Instagram site is not working on Chrome, then clearing the site data will do the job.
 This will clear all the information, cache, and other data of Instagram on the Browser.